5.2.7 FOREST RESOURCES

 7.5.1 CONFLICTS AND SOLUTIONS

-The Village of Ferryville indicated there were neither existing nor anticipated conflicts with its neighboring jurisdictions.
+The Village of Ferryville indicated there were neither existing nor anticipated conflicts

 INTERGOVERNMENTAL RELATIONS - WI DEPARTMENT OF ADMINISTRATION